 Method-2: OBJECT_DEFINITION

-OBJECT_DEFINITION() is also a built-in function available in SQL Server that returns definitions of a specified object.
+OBJECT_DEFINITION() is a built-in function in SQL Server that returns definitions of a specified object.
 Moreover, we can easily use it by following the given syntax.

 OBJECT_DEFINITION ( object_id )

-Now, let’s understand how to use this function to get a view definition in SQL Server.
+Now, let’s understand how to use this function to get a definition of view in SQL Server.
 An example related to this is shown below.

 USE [sqlserverguides];